Historic Filipinotown, Los Angeles: Talang Gabay - Our Guiding Star: HIFI Eastern Gateway Monument

 Standing 30' tall and 82' wide, this welcome arch to the eastern boundary of the neighborhood is the largest gateway edifice of its kind and the largest monument built to honor Filipino Americans in the United States.
 The gateway features numerous design elements including the Parol; the Gumamela flower also known as hibiscus, which pays tribute to frontline workers of the COVID-19 Pandemic; and the Sarimanok – all symbols with deep roots in Filipino culture.
-Designed by Eliseo Art Silva with Celestino Geronimo Jr, the name of the new landmark was culled from the Philippine's own iconic symbol: the Jose Rizal Monument which was called "Motto Stella" (Latin: Guiding Star).
+Designed by Eliseo Art Silva with Celestino Geronimo Jr, the name of the new landmark was culled from the Philippine's own iconic symbol: the Jose Rizal Monument which was named "Motto Stella" (Latin: Guiding Star).
 The peak of the arch is reminiscent of precolonial Filipino palaces such as the Torogan which also replicates the masts of boats used in the Philippines, which typically have bird motifs perched on top.
 Additionally, the two ends of the boat are representative of Naga, a mythological sea creature that provides safe passage to sailors.
 Silva wanted to use imagery that represented homecoming to showcase how Historic Filipinotown provided community and refuge to so many Filipinos in Los Angeles.
-“When our ancient seafarers see birds in flight, it’s like a signal that home is near,” he explains.
-“It’s the guiding star.
-That’s what the gateway is symbolizing.”
+"When our ancient seafarers see birds in flight, it's like a signal that home is near," he explains.
+"It's the guiding star.
+That's what the gateway is symbolizing."